-Please select three papers for possible presentations from the tutorial list (highlighted in grey) below and state your ordered preferences by email to sarah.langlotz@uni-goettingen.de by February 14, 2024 (23:59).
+Please select three papers for possible presentations from the tutorial list (separate document on Stud.IP: Files/Tutorial) and state your ordered preferences by email to sarah.langlotz@uni-goettingen.de by February 14, 2024 (23:59).
 We will then assign 1 paper for your presentation, which we will announce by February 19, 2024.